kpannoni/kpannoni/README.md

 <h1 align="center">Hi 👋, I'm Katy Pannoni</h1>

-I'm a data scientist with a PhD in Neuroscience who just began a journey into machine learning.
-I graduated last year from a 6-month bootcamp on Machine Learning & AI from Fullstack academy.
-Here you'll find various coding projects, from machine learning to image processing to data analysis and plotting.
-My prefered language is Python, but I have some experience with R, MatLab and Mathematica.
+I'm a data scientist with a neuroscience Ph.D. and 10+ years of experience extracting insights from complex biological datasets.
+Here you'll find various coding projects, from machine learning to image processing to data analysis and visualization.
+My prefered language is Python, but I also have experience with SQL, MATLAB and some R.

 Note that some repositories are not public as they involve analyses and data that haven't been published yet.